vyder/barebones-notes/README.md

 # Notes.
-And nothing else.
+Write.
+Search.
+Close

 I've been wanting a notes app I can use in the terminal on my Ubuntu server for a while.
 Every few months I forget how to do mundane things like find reverse dependencies